 - The 10-minute limit is firm, even if the period is extended after a first-possession field goal.
 No additional possessions provided for in the rules may continue after the expiration of the clock (regular season only).

 - Compressing the allotted time will, in many cases, increase the snap frequency, since the clock will be a factor sooner in the overtime period.
+More snaps correlate to injury and fatigue concerns, not elapsed game time.

 - Fourth-quarter timing rules go into effect at the 5:00 mark, which would be after only 5 minutes.
 On an out-of-bounds play or a penalty, the game clock will start when the ball is ready for play from 10:00–5:01, but on the snap under 5:00.
 The opening drive could easily fall under two different timing rules.